 One systematic review assessing the accuracy of culture based antenatal screening to predict GBS carriage in labour identified nine relevant studies in just under 9,000 women.
-It found that on average about 70% of women who test positive for GBS on antenatal screening after 35 weeks of pregnancy also test positive during labour, while on average about 95% of women who test negative on antenatal screening after 35 weeks of pregnancy also test negative during labour.
+It found that on average about 70% of women who test positive for GBS on antenatal screening after 35 weeks of pregnancy also test positive during labour, while on average about 95% of women who test negative on antenatal screening after 35 weeks of pregnancy also test positive for GBS of pregnancy also test positive during labour.